ccmbioinfo/crg/crg_wrapper_readme.md

 | ---------- | ------- | ---------- |
 | 112_GF     |         | 112_GF.bam |

 -t: The input type can be 'bam' or 'fastq' for align step and only 'bam' for sv and smv steps.
+Pass "fastq" even for CRAM files (this is implicitly handled under fastq type using extension)

 -s: All the options will use the input read from sample info file, and perform necessary directory creations/soft-linking using helper bash scripts.
-Reporting for smv and sv will be carried out only if a HPO file for that family is found in ~/gene_data/HPO folder.
+Reporting for smv and sv will be carried out even if HPO file for that family is not found in ~/gene_data/HPO folder.

+Reports/steps not included:
+  * sv prioritization using `~/crg/crg.sv.prioritize.sh`
+  * panel and panel-flank100k reports, since this definitely needs HPO
+  * adding HPO terms to smv reports (`python3 ~/cre/add_hpo_terms_to_wes.py <HPO.tsv> <family>.wes.regular.<YYYY-MM-DD>.csv`)

 - 'all': submits job for alignment first, followed by jobs for smv and sv in parallel
 - 'smv': submits job for smv